-Anywhere you travel in Illinois, you will find a bevy of delicious food and drink.
-From the incredible culinary choices in Chicago to the historic food options of Springfield, you won’t go hungry or thirsty in Illinois.
+Anywhere you travel in Illinois, you will find delicious food and drink, from award-winning Chicago restaurants to the historic food options of Springfield.

 Duration: 4 Days